-The Board is actively involved in overseeing risk management.
+The Board is actively involved in overseeing risk management including regarding environmental, safety, cyber security, and data privacy programs and practices.
 Operational and strategic presentations by management to the Board include consideration of the challenges and risks to the Company's business, which are discussed by the Board and management.
 The Board also reviews and discusses management reports which specifically address risk topics.
 The CEO, assisted by senior management, is the "risk officer" responsible for managing and mitigating the Company's risks.